ShilpaPBhat/Association-Rule-Mining---Market-Basket-Analysis/Readme.md

 What do my customer buy? what did they buy together?
 These are the common question or analysis to be made.
 This analysis revel what people buy together and then can be sed to create appropriate promotions or placements of the product in gthe store.

 ### Applications of Market basket Analysis
-  - cross selling
+  - Cross Selling
-  - product placement
+  - Product Placement
-  - customer behavior
+  - Customer Behavior
-  - fraud detection etc.
+  - Fraud Detection etc.